Halifax W7776 near Goldsborough, Whitby.

 Bomb Aimer - F/Sgt Zdzislaw Nowinski PAF.

-The Polish Resistance fighters on this flight, but not on board by the time it came to crash-land in Yorkshire were.
+The Polish Resistance fighters on this flight, but whom were not on board by the time it came to crash-land in Yorkshire.

 Lt Eugeniusz Witold Kaszynski "Nurt".
 Born 22nd September 1909, died 24th March 1976 in Ealing, London.